Refrainbass/home-lab-setup/README.md

 | Short GI | **ON** | Small speed boost |
 | Fast Roaming (802.11r) | **OFF** | Only useful with multiple access points |

+##Reflection

+Working through these router security settings gave me my first real‑world networking experience and helped me apply the concepts I’ve been learning in class.
+Seeing theory turn into practice has motivated me to explore the cybersecurity field in greater depth.
+This experience has strengthened my interest in cybersecurity and encouraged me to continue building practical skills that I can apply to future projects.